marijnh/Eloquent-JavaScript/10_modules.md

 {{index "random-item package"}}

 The `VillageState` class lives in the `state` module.
-It depends on the `./roads` module, because it needs to be able to verify that a given road exists.
+It depends on the `./roads` module because it needs to be able to verify that a given road exists.
 It also needs `randomPick`.
 Since that is a three-line function, we could just put it into the `state` module as an internal helper function.
 But `randomRobot` needs it too.
 So we'd